GoudaCouda/Android-DuckyIDE/README.md

+90% vibecoded with gemini to create a decent looking and functioning IDE for creating and Injecting Ducky Scripts.

 # DuckyIDE for Android

 **DuckyIDE** is a native Android application that turns a rooted device into a powerful USB attack platform.
 It allows you to write, compile, and inject Ducky Script payloads over USB HID, as well as manage complex USB gadget compositions (Mass Storage, RNDIS, ADB).